TalitaCng/show-code-pokemon/README.md

 # show-code-interview

 This is a project for show how I code.
-In this case I build and API Rest using Spring boot and and simple web application using Angular
+In this case I created and API Rest using Spring boot and web application using Angular

 ## Requirements